kataw/kataw/test/__snapshot__/parser/expressions/super/gen/obj-expr-method-gen/class_C_x007b_set_xx0028_x0029_x007b_superx0028.md

 ✖ Expected a ')' to match the '(' token here - start: 42, end: 44
 ✖ The parser expected to find a '}' to match the '{' token here - start: 46, end: 47
 ✖ ',' expected - start: 46, end: 47
-✖ The parser expected to find a '}' to match the '{' token here - start: 46, end: 47

 ```